pinalikefruit/pinalikefruit.github.io/_attack_vectors/governance-attacks.md

 In April 2022, Beanstalk DAO was exploited for $182 million in one of the most infamous governance attacks.
 The attacker executed the following steps:

-1. Submitted two proposals: a malicious one (BIP-18) to transfer all funds to themselves, and a decoy (BIP-19) to donate funds to Ukraine, making the action seem less suspicious.
+1. Submitted two proposals: a malicious one (BIP-18) to transfer all funds to themselves, and a decoy (BIP-19) to donate funds to Ukraine.

 2. Acquired a massive flash loan of various tokens from Aave, Uniswap, and SushiSwap.